-Their claim to fame is serving up authentic traditional culinary delicacies from the Zagreb-Zagorje region.
-One such local dish we suggest you try is štrukli.
-The Very thin pastry is covered with a mixture of tangy cottage cheese, eggs & sour cream and is tantalising for your taste buds.
+Their claim to fame is authentic traditional culinary delicacies from the Zagreb-Zagorje region.
+One such local dish we recommend is štrukli.
+This fragile pastry is covered with a mixture of tangy cottage cheese, eggs, and sour cream and is tantalizing for your taste buds.

 Konoba Didov San

 The Gornji Grad location of this restaurant is an excellent place to enjoy a mixture of Bosnian-Herzegovinian and Mediterranean cuisine at prices that aren’t too expensive.
-Some traditional dishes offered include uštipak (fried dough), house-made prosciutto, and brudet stew (this one has frog in it!).
+Some traditional dishes include uštipak (fried dough), house-made prosciutto, and brudet stew (this one has a frog in it!).
 Check the website

 Pod Gričkim Topom